-Wales call up Vaulks and Cabango
+Davies and Brooks out of Wales squad

 Vaulks - who qualifies for Wales via his mother - was omitted from the squad for the Euro 2020 finals.

-Wales play Czech Republic in Prague on Friday, 8 October, followed by another away qualifier against Estonia on Monday, 11 October.
+Wales play the Czech Republic in Prague on Friday, 8 October, followed by another away qualifier against Estonia on Monday, 11 October.

-They sit third in their qualifying group for the 2022 Qatar World Cup, level on points with the Czechs but nine points behind leaders Belgium.
+They sit third in their qualifying group for the 2022 Qatar World Cup, level on points with the Czechs, but nine points behind leaders Belgium.

 Aaron Ramsey has joined up with the current squad despite missing the last two matches for Juventus, reportedly with "muscle fatigue".